 Each college or university prescribes its own standards, but generally a student in good standing at one accredited institution can transfer to another without difficulty.
 Casper College is accredited by the Higher Learning Commission and is a member of the North Central Association, the highest academic accreditation available in the Rocky Mountain and Midwest regions and by other special accrediting bodies.
-(See page 6.)
+(See Accreditations for more information.)